awsdocs/amazon-workspaces-administration-guide/doc_source/cross-region-redirection.md

    You can also associate a connection alias with a directory from the details page for your connection alias\.
 To do so, under **Associated directory**, choose **Associate directory**\.

 1. On the **Associate/disassociate** page, Under **Associate to a directory**, select the directory that you want to associate your connection alias with in this AWS Region\.
+**Note**
+If you configure your AWS Managed Microsoft AD directory for multi\-Region replication, only the directory in the primary Region can be used with Amazon WorkSpaces\.
+Attempts to use the directory in a replicated Region with Amazon WorkSpaces will fail\.
+Multi\-Region replication with AWS Managed Microsoft AD isn't supported for use with Amazon WorkSpaces within replicated Regions\.

 1. Choose **Associate**\.